habc0d3r/JS-Crash-Course/contents.md

 #### 2 - var, const, let ✅

+var and let are used for declaring variables. const is used for declaring variables that hold constant values, meaning their values cannot be reassigned once they are assigned initially.

-#### 3 -- the difference: ✅
+#### 3 -- the differences: ✅

-two versions of JS: ES5 is old & ES6 is new var was in ES5 var is function scoped i.e. var can be used anywhere inside its parent function
+Two versions of JS: ES5 is old & ES6 is new.

+##### I. var was in ES5

+##### II. var is function scoped i.e. var can be used anywhere inside its parent function

 ```javascript
 function abcd() {